Iven Carl Kincheloe Jr.: Post-war career

 After the war, Kincheloe was a gunnery instructor at Nellis Air Force Base outside Las Vegas, Nevada, then resumed his activity as a test pilot (subsequent to his prior flight test activities associated with the F-86E), graduating in December 1954 from the Empire Test Pilots' School at Farnborough, England.
 He participated in the testing of the Century Series of fighter aircraft (F-100 Super Sabre, F-101 Voodoo, F-102 Delta Dagger, F-104 Starfighter, F-105 Thunderchief, and F-106 Delta Dart).

 In the mid-1950s, Kincheloe joined the Bell X-2 program and on September 7, 1956, flew at more than 2000 mi/h and to a height of 126200 ft (some sources list 126,500), the first flight ever above 100,000 ft, above 30 km (18.6 mi) and above 20 mi (32.2 km).
 For this he was nicknamed "America's No. 1 Spaceman".
 However, this altitude is below the Kármán line, the threshold for "space" later established by the Fédération aéronautique internationale (Note: The FAI established 100 km (62.14 mi) as a space boundary which isn't exactly the altitude of the (varying) Kármán line.), as well as below the 50-mile-boundary used by the U.S. Air Force.
 He was awarded the Mackay Trophy for 1956 for the flight.

 The X-2 program was halted three weeks later, after a crash resulted in the death of Mel Apt in a flight in which he became the first person to exceed Mach 3.
 Kincheloe was later selected as one of the first three pilots in the next rocket-powered aircraft program, the X-15, and would have been part of the Man in Space Soonest project.

+Kincheloe appeared as a contestant on the CBS television program, I've Got a Secret, on the January 29, 1958 episode.
+His secret was “I’ve gone higher into space than any other human being”.

 Death and legacy

-In July 1958, Kincheloe was killed in the crash of an F-104A (Lockheed F-104A-10-LO s/n 56-772) at Edwards Air Force Base; he had ejected at low altitude, but given that the early F-104 used a downwards catapulted ejection seat the deployed parachute did not adequately slow his descent.
+In July 1958, Kincheloe was killed in the crash of an F-104A (Lockheed F-104A-10-LO s/n 56-772) at Edwards Air Force Base.
+He had ejected at low altitude, but given that the early F-104 used a downwards catapulted ejection seat, the deployed parachute did not adequately slow his descent.
 He was buried with full military honors at Arlington National Cemetery.
-Only thirty years old, Kincheloe was survived by wife, Dorothy, their young son, Iven III, and a daughter who was born two months later, Jeannine.
+Only thirty years old, Kincheloe was survived by wife, Dorothy, their son, and a daughter who was born two months later.